yoichiro/actions-tools/README.md

 Back to your terminal, paste the authorization code.
 Then, the converted `credentials.json` file (or the file name you specified by the `-o` option) should be created.

-# How to use: interactive
+# How to Use: interactive

 The interactive tool allows you to talk to the Google Assistant in your terminal.
 When you're developing your action, you can talk to your action immediately.